High-z galaxies with JWST and local analogues -- it is not only star formation: Data

 \section{Data}

-I will here use the JWST NIRSpec observations taken as part of the SMACS0723 Early Release Observations (Progamme ID 2736) which were already discussed in detail by several authors \citep[e.g.][]{carnallFirstLookSMACS07232022,curtiChemicalEnrichmentEarly2022,trumpPhysicalConditionsEmissionLine2022}.
+I will here use the JWST NIRSpec observations taken as part of the SMACS0723 Early Release Observations (Progamme ID 2736) which have already been discussed in detail by several authors \citep[e.g.][]{carnallFirstLookSMACS07232023,curtiChemicalEnrichmentEarly2023,trumpPhysicalConditionsEmissionLine2023}.
 I will also make some use of the deep NIRCam imaging in F090W, F150W, F200W, F277W, F356W, and F444W released with the NIRSpec spectra, as well as the Hubble Space Telescope (HST) images in F435W, F606W and F814W made available by the Reionization Lensing Cluster Survey \citep[RELICS][]{coeRELICSReionizationLensing2019}\footnote{\url{https://relics.stsci.edu/}}.
+For the imaging I use the latest re-reductions provided by Gabe Brammer's Grizli Image Release v6.0\footnote{\url{https://github.com/gbrammer/grizli/blob/master/docs/grizli/image-release-v6.rst}, but I have also used the original release of ERO images and will discuss the sensitivity of the results to the photometric calibration further below.}

+Source extractor version 2.25 \citep{bertinSExtractorSoftwareSource1996} was used to construct a source catalogue.
+For some sources Source Extractor's segmentation maps were not optimal for total photometry so for these six sources (4580, 5735, 9483, 9721, 10612, 5144) photometry was done manually.
+The effect on the results presented below is marginal since the colours did not change significantly.
+For aperture photometry I used a 0.4\arcsec\ diameter aperture and for total magnitudes I used Source Extractor's \texttt{MAG\_BEST}.
+To derive aperture corrections for the fixed apertures, I used the WebbPSF python package \citep{perrinSimulatingPointSpread2012} to create point spread functions and calculated aperture corrections assuming an intrinsic point source.
+For the manual photometry I convolved the images to the F444W PSF using \texttt{pypher} \citep{boucaudConvolutionKernelsMultiwavelength2016a} to calculate the appropriate convolution kernels.
+I chose to do this since the manual photometry in some cases has to use tight segmentation masks, but the effect of the convolution on the final photometry is $<0.1$ magnitudes in almost all cases.

 The main focus here is on the NIRSpec spectroscopy which was done with two pointings, s007 and s008, and released as level-3 (L3) data products on 12/07/2022.
 The data were obtained with two grism and filter combinations, G235M/F170LP covered approximately 1.65\mum--3.17\mum\ and G395M/F290LP covered 2.85\mum-5.28\mum\ although close to the edges the spectra are considerably worse.
 I took the spectral resolution as built from the JWST web pages, which are those shown in \citet{jakobsenNearInfraredSpectrographNIRSpec2022}.